AttorneyOnline/docs/docs/development/network/Packet Reference.md

 - There are 4 players in the first area (or, technically, in the zeroth area)
 - There are 3 in the second,
-- There are 7 in the trd,
+- There are 7 in the third,
 - There are 2 in the fourth,
 - And 0 in the last two.